The cost of prescription drugs can be very high. Here are some ways you may be able to lower the cost:

 - Apply for state pharmacy programs.

 The State of Vermont has two programs that can help some people pay for prescription drugs.
-One is for uninsured Vermonters and one is for people with Medicare Part D. For more information, call 1-800-250-8427 or visit the Green Mountain Care website. - Apply for the Health Assistance Program (HAP).
+One is for uninsured Vermonters and one is for people with Medicare Part D. For more information, call 1-800-250-8427 or visit the Department of Vermont Health Access website. - Apply for the Health Assistance Program (HAP).

 Let your doctor know that you are having trouble paying for your prescriptions.
 Ask if they have free samples of any of your drugs.
 Prescription drug companies often send free samples to doctors. - Ask your doctor if there is a generic drug that will work for you.

 There are many health clinics in Vermont.
 Many of them will give people free or low-cost prescription drugs.
-You can find a nearby clinic on this website.
+You can find free clinics, federally qualified health centers and Planned Parenthood clinics on this web page.
 Or, call the Office of Health Care Advocate at 1-800-917-7787 for help finding a clinic. - Apply for General Assistance (GA).

 If you know you will continue taking a medicine for a long time, it’s usually cheaper to order a big supply from a mail order pharmacy.
 Ask your insurance company if they have a mail order pharmacy option. - Apply for a Vermont Rx Card.

 This is a pharmacy discount card for Vermont residents.
-Visit their website for details. - Look for coupons.
+Visit the Rx Card website for details. - Look for coupons and discounts through organizations and drug companies.

 Phone |